 Overview of the different labeling and marking requirements, including any restrictive advertising or labeling practices and where to get more information.

-Chinese regulators require imported and exported (but not domestic) food items such as candy, wine, nuts, canned food, and cheese to have labels verified and products tested for quality before a good can be imported or exported.
+Chinese regulators require imported and exported (but not domestic) food items such as candy, wine, nuts, canned food, and cheese to have labels verified and products tested for quality before goods can be imported or exported.

 For more information on the CCC mark, please see the below “Standards for Trade” section.